-The Trustee has entered into a contract of insurance with BlackRock ("the Investment Manager").
-Under this contract of insurance there is a range of funds available, managed by the Investment Manager.
+The Trustee has entered into a contract of insurance with Aegon ("the DC investment platform provider").
+Under this contract of insurance there is a range of funds available, managed by BlackRock ("the Investment Manager").
 The Investment Manager's fees, which are expressed as a percentage of the value of the assets under management, are included in the unit price of the funds.

 The Trustee has delegated the day-to-day investment management to BlackRock.
-The table below shows the seven funds that are available to members.
+The table below shows the ten funds that are available to members.